 - A50.
-Communicating significant matters arising during the audit29 in connection with the entity's related parties helps the auditor to establish a common understanding with those charged with governance of the nature and resolution of these matters.
-Examples of significant related party matters include: - Non-disclosure (whether intentional or not) by management to the auditor of related parties or significant related party transactions, which may alert those charged with governance to significant related party relationships and transactions of which they may not have been previously aware. - The identification of significant related party transactions that have not been appropriately authorized and approved, which may give rise to suspected fraud. - Disagreement with management regarding the accounting for and disclosure of significant related party transactions in accordance with the applicable financial reporting framework. - Non-compliance with applicable law or regulations prohibiting or restricting specific types of related party transactions. - Difficulties in identifying the party that ultimately controls the entity.
+Communicating significant matters arising during the audit28 in connection with the entity's related parties helps the auditor to establish a common understanding with those charged with governance of the nature and resolution of these matters.
+Examples of significant related party matters include: - Non-disclosure (whether intentional or not) by management to the auditor of related parties or significant related party transactions, which may alert those charged with governance to significant related party relationships and transactions of which they may not have been previously aware. - The identification of significant related party transactions that have not been appropriately authorized and approved, which may give rise to suspected fraud.

-SLAuS 230, paragraph A8, provides further guidance on the nature of significant matters arising during the audit.
+28 SLAuS 230, paragraph A8, provides further guidance on the nature of significant matters arising during the audit.